-For purposes of the consolidated public sector debt in formation included herein, the Dominican public sector consists of the Budgetary Government, the local governments, non-financial public sector institutions, which include non-financial state-owned enterprises and government a gencies such as the Instituto Nacional de Recursos Hidráulicos (National Institute of Hydraulic Resources or "INDRHI") or CDEEE, and financial public sector institutions, such as the Central Bank.
+For purposes of the consolidated public sector debt information included herein, the Dominican public sector consists of the Budgetary Government, the local governments, non-financial public sector institutions, which include non-financial state-owned enterprises and government a gencies such as the Instituto Nacional de Recursos Hidráulicos (National Institute of Hydraulic Resources or "INDRHI") or CDEEE, and financial public sector institutions, such as the Central Bank.

-In general, these agencies receive financing from the Budgetary Government to cover their spending.
+In general, these a gencies receive financing from the Budgetary Government to cover their spending.
 The main exception is the electricity sector, which requires additional sources to finance its deficit (mainly arrears with private power generators).
-That explains the deficit observed in the rest of the non-financial public sector during 2018 (0.2%) and 2019 (0.1%).
-During 2016 and 2017, the balance of the rest of the non-financial public sector resulted in a surplus of 0.3% and 0.2% of GDP, respectively, mainly due to an increase in these agencies' revenues.
-During 2020 and 2021, the balance of the rest of the non-financial public sector resulted in a surplus of 0.3% and 0.4% of GDP, respectively.
+That explains the deficit observed in the rest of the non-financial public sector during 2018 (0.1% of GDP).
+During 2019, 2020, 2021 and 2022, the balance of the rest of the non-financial public sector resulted in a surplus of 1.1%, 0.3%, 0.4% and 0.6% of GDP, respectively.